Sound symbolism: Phonaesthemes

 A phonaestheme is a sub-morphemic sequence of sounds that are associated to a certain range of meanings.
 A well-known example is English gl-, which is present in many words related to light or vision, such as gleam, glow, or glare.
 Since it is submorphemic, gl- itself is not a morpheme, and it does not form compounds with other morphemes: -eam, -ow, and -are have no meaning of their own.
 Phonaesthemes, however, are not necessarily iconic, as they may be language-specific and may not iconically resemble the meaning they are associated to.

 Sound symbolism in basic vocabulary

-Blasi et al. (2016), Joo (2020), and Johansson et al. (2020) demonstrated that in the languages around the world, certain concepts in the basic vocabulary (such as the Swadesh List or the Leipzig-Jakarta list) tend to be represented by words containing certain sounds.
+Blasi et al. (2016), Joo (2020), and Johansson et al. (2020) demonstrated that in the languages around the world, certain concepts in the basic vocabulary (such as the Swadesh list or the Leipzig–Jakarta list) tend to be represented by words containing certain sounds.
 Below are some of the phonosemantic associations confirmed by the three studies:

 Magnitude symbolism

 High front vowels, such as /i/, are known to be perceptually associated to small size, whereas low and/or back vowels, such as /u/ or /a/, are usually associated with big size.
 This phenomenon is known as magnitude symbolism.

 Sapir (1929) showed that, when asked which of the two tables, named mil and mal, is bigger than the other, many people choose mal to be bigger than mil.
-This phenomenon is not only observable in pseudowords, but also present throughout English vocabulary as well.
+This phenomenon is not only observable in pseudowords, but present throughout English vocabulary as well.